RahulP03/90DaysOfDevOps/2026/day-01/learning-plan.md

 ## What is my understanding of DevOps and Cloud Engineering?

-DevOps is a culture and set of practices that helps development and operations teams work together efficiently.
-It focuses on automation, continuous integration, continuous delivery, monitoring, and faster software delivery.
+DevOps is a culture that brings teams together to build, test, and deploy high-quality software faster.
+It breaks down silos, enabling developers, operations managers, QAs, and testers to communicate effectively.
+Through continuous integration and continuous delivery powered by pipelines and automation, DevOps delivers reliable, secure, and high-performing software.

 Cloud Engineering is about building, deploying, and managing applications and infrastructure on cloud platforms like AWS, Azure, and Google Cloud.